Do employers think there are benefits to taking a gap year?

 In an interview with the BBC, Jason Clark from HBOS said that he thinks a person who has taken a worthwhile Gap Year is an appealing prospect,

 “What we want to know is what people have done, why they did it and what they got out of it.”

-Clark place this caveat on what he said, “White water rafting down the Zambezi is not enough unless of course you happen to be hydrophobic and you can talk about how it helped you confront and conquer your fears.
+Clark places this caveat on what he said, “Whitewater rafting down the Zambezi is not enough unless of course you happen to be hydrophobic and you can talk about how it helped you confront and conquer your fears.